-5.210 As development occurs over the plan period, greenfield land take will result in an increase in impermeable surfaces in the District.
+5.214 As development occurs over the plan period, greenfield land take will result in an increase in impermeable surfaces in the District.
 The potential for this to be mitigated by the incorporation of SuDS is considered through the appraisal of development management policies and in the cumulative effects assessment.
-The distribution of housing growth set out through Policies SP2, H1 and H3 may support the re-use of brownfield land towards the main urban area of Winchester Town and to a lesser extent as the large scale strategic sites within the South Hampshire Urban Areas are fully built out and a higher densities could be achieved, which is likely to help limit the proliferation of hard surfaces.
+The distribution of housing growth set out through Policies SP2, H1 and H3 may support the re-use of brownfield land towards the main urban area of Winchester Town and to a lesser extent as the large scale strategic sites within the South Hampshire Urban Areas are fully built out and higher densities could be achieved, which is likely to help limit the proliferation of hard surfaces.
 Policies SP2 and H1 specifically promote the development of brownfield land within defined settlement boundaries.
-Furthermore, the supporting text of Policy H3 clarifies that brownfield sites have been phased for development during the earlier stages of plan period (2019-2029).
-Greenfield site allocations (that do not have the benefit of planning permission) have been phased to come forward post 2030 so as to maintain a reasonable level of provision in these phases and to prevent all of the housing provision being built out in the early years of the Local Plan.
-The distribution of development includes moderate levels of development towards the Market Towns and Larger Rural Settlements of New Alresford, Bishops Waltham, Colden Common, Denmead, Kings Worthy and Wickham.
-The Dever, Itchen, Meon, Wallington and Hamble and their respective tributaries flow through these settlements meaning there are areas of Flood Zones 2 and 3 present.
+Furthermore, Policy H2 states that brownfield sites have been phased for development during the earlier stages of plan period (2020-2040).
+A number of greenfield site allocations (that do not have the benefit of planning permission) have been phased to come forward post 2030 so as to maintain a reasonable level of provision in these phases and to prevent all of the housing provision being built out in the early years of the Local Plan.
+This policy will help promote the use of brownfield land, which is less likely to result in increased flood risk in the plan area.
+However, this approach will not result in reduced flood risk compared to the current level, which otherwise might be achieved through the provision SuDS or other infrastructure interventions.
+A negligible effect is expected for this policy in relation to IIA objective 14.

+5.215 However, the distribution of development set out through Policies SP2, H1 and H3 includes moderate levels of development towards the Market Towns and Larger Rural Settlements of New Alresford, Bishop's Waltham, Colden Common, Denmead, Kings Worthy and Wickham.
+The Itchen, Meon and Hamble and their respective tributaries flow through these settlements, meaning there are areas of Flood Zones 2 and 3 present.
 A minor negative effect is expected for Policies SP2, H1 and H3 in relation to IIA objective 14: flood risk.
+Given that the policies in question do not specify the precise location of development, the minor negative effect is uncertain.
 The development principles set out under Policy SP2 include the requirement for development to address the potential for flooding.
 This requirement is likely to help mitigate the minor negative effect recorded for Policy SP2 to some degree.
-Given that these policies in question do not specific the precise location of development, the minor negative effect is uncertain.